deeparocks/impactdaos-xyz/posts/4-12-case-studies.md

 Regen Network is also exploring new ways to bring eco-credits to market: using smartphones, satellite technology, or by simply recording observations on paper and taking a picture of it.
 They are always on the lookout for developers, hobbyists, and prosumers to help them build this vision.
 While many are based in Latin America, contributors to the network span the globe.
 This diversity of membership adds to the resilience of the ecosystem.

+In 2020, Regen Network sold and retired over 120,000 [CarbonPlus Grasslands](https://library.regen.network/v/methodology-library/methodology-for-ghg-and-co-benefits-in-grazing-systems) credits to [Microsoft](https://www.microsoft.com/) on the Regen Network blockchain.
+Since then, they’ve partnered with fellow [Cosmos](https://cosmos.network/) blockchain protocols such as [Osmosis](https://osmosis.zone/), [Stargaze](https://www.stargaze.zone/), and [Cheqd](https://cheqd.io/) to become carbon-neutral.
+The new Regen Marketplace launched in October, 2022 has 20,647 eco-credits tradeable, 4,771 retired,  and 25,419 created to date.

 ## How They DAO

 - Regen Network is the first decentralized registry program owned and operated by its community of experts and land stewards.
 Regen Network’s backbone, Regen Ledger, is built on top of public proof of stake blockchain and hence decentralized by design.